CodeMacrocosm/Turtle-a-Thon/README.md

 ## Overview
-Turtle-A-Thon is a creative and engaging hackathon that celebrates the versatility and fun of the Turtle graphics library in Python 🐢.
-Turtle-a-Thon invites you to dive into the world of graphical programming, unleash your creativity, and build exciting Turtle-based projects.
+Turtle-A-Thon is a creative and engaging 🚀 hackathon hosted by **Shreya Malogi**, that celebrates the versatility and fun of the Turtle graphics library in Python 🐢.
+Turtle-a-Thon invites you to dive into the world of graphical programming,  🌿 unleash your creativity, and build exciting Turtle-based projects 📂.

 ## How to Contribute